Is Email Grammar Important?

 Communicating correctly is what educated adults do.
 As someone who writes more than most, I’m constantly improving my writing skills.
 I am still learning grammar and good writing by having four websites (and being corrected when I run astray).

-One of the tools I have used that can help you hone your writing and grammar skills is Grammarly.
+One of the tools I have used that can help you to hone your writing and grammar skills is Grammarly.

 Whether you use Grammarly, learn on your own, or purchase some books to have on hand to refer to when needed — make an effort to improve continually.